vpilkauskas/gin-correlationID/README.md

 CorrelationID middleware for Golang [Gin Web framework](https://github.com/gin-gonic/gin)

 # Use case
-Gin-CorraltaionID middleware is used to check if there is an corralation id added into request header.
-If there header is not found middleware adds it to request.
+Gin-CorraltaionID middleware is used to check if there is an corralation id added into http request header.
+If that header is not found middleware adds it to http request.

 Correlation ID enriches logs and reduces your headache when it comes to tracing up an actions produced by application.